Non-urgent advice: COVID-19 Notice

 We reviewed an ever changing list of shielding patients, giving advice and support as needed.

-We provide palliative care home visits to the dying, mental health support to those in distress and see face to face those who need examining; all while dealing with unprecedented amounts of phone advice, prescriptions, investigation results, hospital letters and work being passed back to us from secondary care.
+We provide palliative care home visits, mental health support to those in distress and see face to face those who need examining; all while dealing with unprecedented amounts of phone advice, prescriptions, investigation results, hospital letters and work being passed back to us from secondary care.

 Staff have been covering shielding colleagues and with the current inadequate national testing capacity are also covering self-isolating colleagues.

 You can get free advice and support from a pharmacist rather than seeing a GP for a minor ailment concern such as eczema, indigestion, migraines, blood pressure checks, stop smoking advice, minor rashes and much more.
 Please watch the You Tube video below on minor ailments to help explain this in more detail.

 Booking a Doctor’s Appointment